The Age 2023 Melbourne International Comedy Festival reviews

 I’m pleased to be reviewing MICF shows for The Age this year.
 I first started reviewing MICF in the early 2000s for street press such as Beat magazine and in the years since have published literally hundreds of reviews in newspapers, online publications, zines, and radio programs.
 Comedy, with its mix of storytelling and/with humour (especially when through the prism of the personal being political), is my favourite live performance art form.

-Reviews on The Age to date:
+Reviews on The Age:

 Jordan Gray